kkevin1999/Data_Project_1/README.md

 Although causal analyses are beyond the scope of this study, there are some observations to raise with respect to the data.
 It is apparent more sparsely populated states suffered fewer COVID-19 deaths as a % of cases than more densely populated states.
 As for medical insurance, US healthcare relies on a patchwork of private insurance plans, largely offered through workplaces but also bought individually.
 Those who are above the age of 65 as well as certain cases of disabled younger uninsured people would qualify for Medicare, a federal insurance scheme.
 Thus, it is noted that the states that experienced higher proportions of COVID-19 deaths had an average of 9.6% of the state population uninsured, as opposed to 6.38% for the states with the lowest fatalities.
 This disparity could provide a gateway for further research on the effects of private insurance on varying levels of the quality of healthcare and the likelihood of positive health outcomes when hospitalized.

-# Analysis of new Covid cases by state
+# Analysis Of New Covid Cases By State

 ### Fig 19:  Top three states with highest new Covid cases
 ![](https://github.com/kkevin1999/Data_Project_1/blob/main/output_data/State.png)